petarturukalo/micro-guitar-tuner/README.md

 # Assembly

-This section explains how to create the guitar tuner: all the parts needed and how to connect them together.
+The following explains how to create the guitar tuner: all the parts needed, how to connect them together, and any caveats.

 ## Parts